krikamol/group/tabs/join.md

 The Humboldt Research Fellowship supports **postdoctoral and experienced researchers** of all nationalities and research areas to conduct research in collaboration with a host at a German research institution of your choice.
 Fellowships may last from 6 to 24 months.

 If you would like our group to host you as a Humboldt Research Fellow, please get in touch via <a class="u-email" href="mailto:{{ site.contact.email }}">{{ site.contact.email }}</a> to coordinate your independently developed research proposal with us.

+<p> For more details, please check out this ebook: [Funding Your Research in Germany](https://www.research-in-germany.org/website/public/epapers/epaper-FundingResearch23-24/#0). <\p>